-On 31 March 2022 (as supplemented on 2 June 2022), the Company and Mr. Xie Xiaoqing entered into the sale and purchase agreement, pursuant to which, Mr. Xie Xiaoqing conditionally agreed to acquire, and the Company conditionally agreed to sell the 104,422 shares of Rongzhong Capital Holdings Limited ("Rongzhong Capital"), representing 100% of total issued share capital of Rongzhong Capital and assign the benefit and advantage of the amount of indebtedness from Rongzhong Capital to the Company as at the date of the sale and purchase agreement in the sum of HK\$177,925,850.34, respectively, at the consideration of HK\$100,000 or equivalent in RMB (the "Disposal").
+On 31 March 2022 (as supplemented on 2 June 2022), the Company and Mr. Xie Xiaoqing entered into the sale and purchase agreement, pursuant to which, Mr. Xie Xiaoqing conditionally agreed to acquire, and the Company conditionally agreed to sell the 104,422 shares of Rongzhong Capital Holdings Limited ("Rongzhong Capital"), representing 100% of total issued share capital of Rongzhong Capital and assign the benefit and advantage of the amount of indebtedness from Rongzhong Capital to the Company as at the date of the sale and purchase agreement in the sum of HK\$177,925,850.34, respectively, at the consideration of HK\$100,000 or equivalent in RMB and assignment of the shareholder's loan due to the Company (the "Disposal").
 Upon completion of the Disposal, Rongzhong Capital and its subsidiaries will cease to be subsidiaries of the Company and the financial results, assets and liabilities of Rongzhong Capital and its subsidiaries will no longer be consolidated into the Group's financial statements.
+The completion of the Disposal took place on 17 March 2023.
+Upon completion of the Disposal, the Company ceased to hold any interest in Rongzhong Capital and Rongzhong Capital and its subsidiaries of Rongzhong Capital and its subsidiaries of subsidiaries of Rongzhong Capital and its subsidiaries of Rongzhong Capital and its subsidiaries of Rongzhong Capital and its subsidiaries of and results, assets and liabilities of the Company.
+Accordingly, the financial results, assets and liabilities of Rongzhong Capital no longer be consolidated into the Group's financial statements.
+The completion of the Company.
+Accordingly, the financial results, assets and liabilities of Rongzhong Capital and its subsidiaries ceased to be subsidiaries will no longer be consolidated into the Group's financial statements.
 The Disposal constituted a major and connected transaction of the Company under the Listing Rules.

-For details, please refer to the Company's announcement dated 31 March 2022 and 2 June 2022.
+For details, please refer to the Company's circular dated 24 February 2023.